Contrast-Security-OSS/DeveloperLearnGuide/docs/XML External Entity.md

 Attackers can also utilize this flaw to laterally traverse to other internal systems, leading to a potential SSRF attack.

-### How can Contrast help?

-- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect XXE vulnerabilities as they are tested by watching HTML output and encoding.
-- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block XXE attacks at runtime.
-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect XXE vulnerabilities in many applications by scanning code.
-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## XXE in Dotnet
 <br/>
 Preventing a `XmlReader` from being susceptible to XXE is easy.